answerquest/answerquest.github.io/README.md

 [Create KML shapes from lat-long strings in ona.io csv](kmlcreate.html)

 [Simple location picker](leaflet-center-location-picker.html) like Ola/Uber where you move the map around and the marker is the map's center.

+[Draw](draw.html) : Draw shapes on a map, and then export your work in geojson shapefile format.